PavlidisLab/rdp/docs/customization.md

 will use a SVG textual icon fallback.

 ![Example of a category with a mixture of terms with and without icons.](images/simple-category-with-mixture-of-terms-with-and-without-icons.png)

+#### Custom icons

+To use custom icons, you must first enable custom [style and static resources](#style-and-static-resources) by expanding the search path for static assets.
+Then, icons can be deposited under `static/images/ontologies/{ontologyName}/{termName}.svg`.

+Only SVG is supported at this time.

 ### Create an ontology category